 language, aspects of it apply to many other languages.

 2019-12-02 Joining Oxide

 Early in my professional career I had two different opportunities at Sun Microsystems.
 The first saw me as a summer intern up in Burlington, Massachusetts working on what would become the UltraSPARC T3 though at the time was just known as KT doing hardware verification working on part of the I/O chip that was responsible for PCIe, MSIs, and MSI-X support.
 Little did I know that would be the start of a long period of time straddling the hardware and software boundary.

 From there, I found myself spending a summer instead with the Fishworks Team which affirmed a belief that I had that by better understanding hardware we could write better software and vice versa.
 At Joyent, after that, I spent a lot of time on everything from network virtualization to hardware support, fighting with side-channel vulnerabilities, and the never-ending slog of bugs that were usually either psychotic or reproducible.

 When it comes to debugging, most often it makes sense to start at a high level in the system and work your way down, isolating problems and getting more specific along the way.
-However, sometimes you find that you’re spending all you’re time on CPU and the OS is doing its best to get out of the way.
+However, sometimes you find that you’re spending all your time on CPU and the OS is doing its best to get out of the way.
 To make it easier to understand what the CPU is doing, many CPU vendors have gone through and added support for what they call performance monitoring counters.